|Direct||212 336 8110|

 Restaurants, financial institutions, insurance companies, health care institutions, consumer product manufacturers and other businesses likewise rely on technology to bind customers, improve the customer experience, differentiate themselves and stimulate demand.
 Mr. Lo Cicero advises clients on freedom to operate issues, prosecutes patents and defends them in litigation.

 Many of the most prestigious apparel manufacturers and retailers in the world, along with financial services, food products, computer, consumer electronics, home products, and toy companies also turn to Mr. Lo Cicero for trademark protection.
 He advances brand development and enforcement strategies ranging from anti-counterfeiting and trademark infringement protection to trade dress and Internet domain matters.
 For example, he overcame significant legal obstacles to protecting a name and symbol for what is now one of the best-known prestige brands in the country.
-On many occasions, he has been called upon to enforce trademark rights for entities that that do not have the advantage of a federal trademark registration.
+On many occasions, he has been called upon to enforce trademark rights for entities that do not have the advantage of a federal trademark registration.

 An important element of Mr. Lo Cicero’s work is transactional and results in monetizing a client’s IP through a sale or license agreement.
 Knowledgeable of customs and terms in a wide variety of industries, he counsels clients on structuring and pricing transactions when the IP is the key value of an enterprise.